What Is In The Stimulus Bill Announced By Senate Leadership Yesterday And How It Might Help With The Consequences Of Coronavirus?

 - More federal legislation could follow granting additional relief.

 While the Stimulus Bill is not in effect as of the date of this legal alert, KWGD is available to consult with companies and individuals looking for guidance.
 KWGD will update you on the final form of the Stimulus Bill when it is passed.
-Meanwhile, if you have any questions, please contact a taxation or corporate attorney at Krugliak, Wilkins, Griffiths & Dougherty Co., L.P.A.
+Meanwhile, if you have any questions, please contact the taxation or corporate attorney at Krugliak, Wilkins, Griffiths & Dougherty Co., L.P.A.
 330-497-0700.
 We look forward to helping you at this critical time.

 Note: This general summary of proposed legislation should not be relied upon as law or as assurance that any of the above will ultimately become law.
 Please do not apply this summary to your business or individual plans or needs without particular legal advice that considers your unique situation.